Dothan Alabama Drug Trafficking Defense Lawyers

 The information sourced using these methods can sometimes be inaccurate or incomplete, which a skilled and experienced lawyer can use to demolish the case against you.
 We will mount a robust defense to refute any incorrect or insufficiently supported charges against you, as well as unlawful searches and violations of your rights by over-enthusiastic law enforcement officers.

 If a trial is imminent, our legal team will prepare meticulously for the legal and factual elements of a significant drug case, including engaging experienced investigators, experts, and others required to prove that you deserve a verdict of “not guilty.”
-If you or someone close to you is facing drug trafficking charges, call promptly at (334) 702-1744 to schedule a free initial consultation.
+If you or someone close to you is facing drug trafficking charges, call promptly at (334) 702-1744 to schedule an initial consultation.